vinej/inferno-remux/README.md

 # inferno-remux

-Welcome to Inferno-Remux
+Welcome to inferno-remux

-The boilerplate give you a minimum example to use Inferno with Mobx, Mobx-React with the ES6 syntax with the compatibily packgage 'inferno-compat'
+This boilerplate give you a minimum example to use Inferno with Mobx, Mobx-React with the Inferno compatibily packgage 'inferno-compat'

 Also, you have the minimum implementation of the 'ReMux' flux pattern
 * ReMux stand for : **Re**act **M**obx Fl**ux** pattern